 Niagara Falls may be famous for its epic winter chill, but there’s a wonderland of indoor attractions to discover when the temperature dips, too.
 From world-class shopping and museums to favorites for animal lovers and fitness fanatics, here are 10 top experiences for the whole family to enjoy, no matter the weather.
+Before visiting, please confirm days and hours of operation, and current COVID-19 protocols.

 1. Niagara Climbing Center.
 Dreaming of the day when you’ll be ready to scale the Adirondacks?
 In the meantime, pay a visit to the Niagara Climbing Center to test your mettle.
 The popular facility boasts state-of-the-art climbing walls to test every age and ability, from low-level bouldering for rookies to dizzying heights for more daring adventurers.